What movie only made $20 dollars?

 FAQs:

-A: Box office revenue refers to the total amount of money generated from ticket sales during a film’s theatrical run.
-It is typically reported in terms of domestic (U.S.) and international earnings.
+A: A film’s box office performance is measured the amount of revenue it generates from ticket sales during its theatrical run.

-Q: Is it common for movies to perform so poorly at the box office?

-A: While it is not unheard of for films to underperform, earning only $20 is an extreme rarity.
-Most movies, even those with limited releases or niche appeal, manage to generate a significantly higher box office return.

 Conclusion: